Impact

 Affected Systems

-All stable channel releases of Google Chrome older than 149.0.7827.53 on desktop platforms are affected.
-The vulnerability applies to every device that runs these browser versions, regardless of operating system, because it is tied to the core rendering engine’s permission handling.
+All stable channel desktop releases of Google Chrome older than 149.0.7827.53 are affected.
+The issue applies to every device that runs these browser versions regardless of operating system, because it is part of the Chromium rendering engine.

 Risk and Exploitability